Into the Mystic: Acclaim

-"Into the Mystic" is No. 474 on the list of Rolling Stone's 2010 feature, The 500 Greatest Songs of All Time, No. 480 in the 2004 feature, and No. 462 in the 2021 feature and was listed as No. 42 on The 885 Essential XPN Songs compiled in 2008 by WXPN from listener's votes.
+"Into the Mystic" is No. 474 on the list of Rolling Stone's 2010 feature, The 500 Greatest Songs of All Time, No. 480 in the 2004 feature, and No. 462 in the 2021 feature.
+It was listed as No. 42 on The 885 Essential XPN Songs compiled in 2008 by WXPN from listener's votes.

 According to a BBC survey, because of this song's cooling, soothing vibe, this is one of the most popular songs for surgeons to listen to while performing operations.
 Singer-songwriter Elvis Costello has identified this song as one of his favourite songs on Moondance, one of his 500 essential albums.

 "Into the Mystic" is also Morrison's second most streamed song on Spotify, with "Brown Eyed Girl" being first and "Moondance" third.
 On the Billboard Rock Digital Song Sales, it peaked at #5 and in 2022 "Into the Mystic" reached #1 on the Ireland radio airplay chart.